 Emphasizes the utilization of the nursing process in the care of patients with alterations in their psychosocial needs.
 Focus is on the nurse as provider of care with emphasis on the development of caring communications and teaching/learning concepts in assisting individuals in meeting their basic needs.
 The campus laboratory is utilized as a forum to practice developing skills.
 Clinical laboratory experiences in area mental health settings provide the student with opportunities to apply knowledge and caring in the therapeutic nurse/patient relationship.
-This course will be taught over five weeks.
 Prerequisite(s): Level I ADN nursing and support courses Corequisite(s): Level II nursing and support courses